skjerns/NT1-HRV/artefact_viewer_instructions.md

 	2. A .mat file created by Kubios that contains the detected RR peaks This .mat file needs to be called %EDFFILE%_hrv.mat

-You can start the viewer with the command `python artefact_viewer`.
+You can start the viewer with the command `python artefact_viewer` or  on Windows withthe batch file `start_viewer.bat`.
 The viewer will then automatically ask you which file you want to choose and will automatically infer the .mat filename, else ask you to provide one.